Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 In register user on line 31 the column for username is capitalizes as ‘Username’ which might be causing problems when registering a user that already exists.
 When trying to register with a username that exists a 500 internal server error occurs instead of raising the http exception that the username exists
 In sell by card name, it might be helpful to tell the user how many of that card they own in the exception itself since they can’t see the printed outputs
-Also move up where you check if the user exists or not in sell by card name before checking their quantity; The not enough cards exception might be caused by the user not existing/bad input

 In both sell card by name and get card by name when raising the error for card not found, it would be good to also include a sentence about how the name should be formatted (capitalized) because passing in the card name with all lowercase letters means that no card_id is returned
 It would be good to have a check for if it is a valid type or not in get_collection in collection.py In get collection it would be useful to have some kind of formatting function for the type that is passed in.
 When I try to look for the ‘normal’ cards I own I get an empty string but when I look for cards of type “Normal” I can see the cards.
 It would be useful to include a message on the formatting of the type and then also run a formatter function on what is passed in as well